|

 the email containing the AG closing documents to the assigned LSS CSS;

-receipt of the email containing AG closing documents the LSS staff shall:
+receipt of the email containing AG closing documents the LSS staff will:

 excluded or settlement of indemnity/medical/condition only);

-are no exclusions, include all State Fund claims in the settlement;
+there are no exclusions, include all State Fund and SI-Bankrupt claims in the

 settlement;

-copy of the “Court Ordered Settlement-BWC Findings of Fact” notice and the
+a “Court Ordered Settlement-BWC Findings of Fact” notice for each claim for

-settlement agreement in each of the claimant’s files that is being settled.
+agreement in each of the claimant’s files that is being settled.
+When there are

-When there are multiple employers, a copy shall be imaged in each claim
+multiple employers, a copy will be imaged in each claim included in the

-shall not be updated to “deny or “disallowed” or the status of the claim
+not be updated to “deny or “disallowed” or the status of the claim changed to

-settled claim had been disallowed, charge the settlement payment to the State
+If the settled claim had been disallowed, charge the settlement payment

-Fund unless the court ordered settlement agreement states to charge it to
+to the State Fund unless the court-ordered settlement agreement states to

-the settlement be charged to the Surplus Fund.
+settlement and request the settlement be charged to the Surplus Fund;

 the “from and to” dates in the payment plan as the date of settlement on the